List of Minnesota Twins minor league affiliates: 1990–2020

+Minor League Baseball operated with six classes from 1990 to 2020.
+In 1990, the Class A level was subdivided for a second time with the creation of Class A-Advanced.
+The Rookie level consisted of domestic and foreign circuits.
+The Twins did not field a Class A Short Season team during this period.

 2021–present

 The current structure of Minor League Baseball is the result of an overall contraction of the system beginning with the 2021 season.
-Class A was reduced to two levels: High-A and Low-A. Class A Short Season teams and domestic Rookie League teams that operated away from spring training facilities were eliminated.
-Low-A was reclassified as Single-A in 2022.
+Class A was reduced to two levels: High-A and Low-A. Low-A was reclassified as Single-A in 2022.